Life Balance, Happiness and Life Change

 - Work-Life balance.

-- Fulfillment - and personal or emotional fulfillment.
+- Fulfilment - and personal or emotional fulfilment.

 - Well-being, and personal well-being/wellbeing.